 See Salomon Bochner, “Space”, in Dictionary of the History of Ideas (New York: Charles Scribner’s Sons, 1973), 295, 302.
 See also note above.

 I understand the structure of reality as, all-at-once, material (this pertains to physical extension — the what of things), temporal (this pertains to temporal extension — the when of things) and locational or locative (this pertains to physical localization — the where of things).
 Space, as a simple mono-dimensional extension originally regarded the what of things, not the where: space was the measure of concrete things, before becoming a more abstract unit of measurement (at first, the distance covered by oxen carrying the plough without a rest, then a footrace, or, later, the building for the footrace — Stadion —, and, eventually, the famous unit of measurement in classical antiquity; there is a growing gradient of abstraction, and a passage of time, between these moments — see the article Back to the Origins of Space and Place).
 Yet, as a measure, space was in itself an abstract what.
 Extension, severed from matter, is abstract, non-consistent, ideal.
 So, in the case of matter, the what of things is concrete, substantial.
 In the case of space, the what is abstract, unsubstantial or ideal.
 It was the inconsistent what-nature of space that eventually transformed space itself into an entity that seemed to pervade concrete things or bodies, and therefore, transformed itself into the container-like entity that we all know.
 Here, we are ambiguously suspended between the concrete and the abstract, between language and reality.
-Newton bent the original what-character of space from abstract to concrete to suit his needs and give a physical foundation to his theories (see the article Space and Place: A Scientific History – Part I); as a consequence of this transformation, space superimposed to place, which was the original entity appointed to express the concrete where of things; in this way, space replaced the traditional locational function of place (space definitely assumed within itself the locational function for things that was originally assigned to place by Aristotle — this reconstruction that I’m doing here is thoroughly analysed by Edward Casey’s book The Fate of Place, which is the extended subject of my article Place and Space: A Philosophical History).
-This ‘conceptual monstrosity’ — this is the way the physicist Ernst Mach tagged absolute space, see note the article Space and Place: A Scientific History – Part II —, was partially corrected by Einstein: the shift from absolute space to relative spacetime corrected the substantial nature of space, but space, or spacetime, remained a concrete entity having a self-subsistent ontological status different from matter (in reality, there is not a space, or even a place, severed from the entities which are all-at-once extended, durable and localized; extension, duration and localization of entities are all seamlessly tied together and physical laws need to comply with this ultimate relational truth).
+Newton bent the original what-character of space from abstract to concrete to suit his needs and give a physical foundation to his theories (see the article Space and Place: A Scientific History – Part One); as a consequence of this transformation, space superimposed to place, which was the original entity appointed to express the concrete where of things; in this way, space replaced the traditional locational function of place (space definitely assumed within itself the locational function for things that was originally assigned to place by Aristotle — this reconstruction that I’m doing here is thoroughly analysed by Edward Casey’s book The Fate of Place, which is the extended subject of my article Place and Space: A Philosophical History).
+This ‘conceptual monstrosity’ — this is the way the physicist Ernst Mach tagged absolute space, see note the article Space and Place: A Scientific History – Part Two —, was partially corrected by Einstein: the shift from absolute space to relative spacetime corrected the substantial nature of space, but space, or spacetime, remained a concrete entity having a self-subsistent ontological status different from matter (in reality, there is not a space, or even a place, severed from the entities which are all-at-once extended, durable and localized; extension, duration and localization of entities are all seamlessly tied together and physical laws need to comply with this ultimate relational truth).
 Einstein was conscious about this incongruity: he was ready to go beyond Relativity abandoning the concept of space (actually, spacetime) in favour of a more epistemologically and ontologically-sound concept to prove his Unified Field Theory, but he didn’t succeed in his attempt — that ‘ontologically-sound concept’ is the ‘total field’, a four-dimensional continuum endowed with material properties, the all-encompassing entity I have mentioned above, which, I say, we should understand as a physical state of place rather than a physical state of space, given that, according to the original histories and meanings, space is an abstract concept, while place is not.
-In the future, I will extendedly deal with Einstein’s conceptions of space by presenting Ludwik Kostro’s book ‘Einstein and the Ether’.
+In the future, I will return to Einstein’s conceptions of space by presenting Ludwik Kostro’s book ‘Einstein and the Ether’.

 Richard Neutra, Survival Through Design, 156.